danielherbt/jin-apps/PROJECT-STATUS.md

-# 🚀 Estado del Proyecto POS - Docker Compose Ejecutado
+products.map is not a functionproducts.map is not a functionproducts.map is not a function# 🚀 Estado del Proyecto POS - Docker Compose Ejecutado

 ## ✅ **ÉXITO TOTAL: Proyecto Ejecutándose**